 Overall, Colombia’s weather is the best from December to March, but aim to avoid the high season to save money!

 I am happy to say that getting around in Colombia is quite easy.
 Their long-distance bus system between the cities is very reliable.
 However, you must consider the distance between the cities you are traveling to.
 Colombia is a big country – 2 times the size of the US State of Texas.

 Inevitably, there are going to be some bus journeys such as the ones on our 3 week Colombia trip that will take several hours.
 It is recommended to take these long bus journeys at night so you don’t waste your entire day on a bus.

 The best bus company (from my experience) is Bolivariano.
-You can purchase their bus tickets at the bus station in the respective city or visit them online here.
+You can purchase their bus tickets at the bus station in the respective city.
 Apparently, you can also bargain for your bus ticket in person to get a lower price, though I did not try that when I was in Colombia.

 Keep in mind that you might be traversing through the Andes on your bus journey.
 The roads are windy and the driver will be aggressive.

 For all bus journeys, we recommend buying the ticket online here, this will save you the time you need to get the ticket at the bus terminals, which can sometimes be far from the center of the city.

 Take some motion-sickness pills with you on your Colombia vacation for the bus journeys.